kliao2016/Civilization/README.md

+Instructions to run code:
-# Run using gradle run or java -cp src/main/java runner.CivilizationGame
+- Use gradle run or
+- Use java -cp src/main/java runner.CivilizationGame